🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Is CBL Natural or Synthetic?

-CBL is a phytocannabinoid, which means it occurs naturally in cannabis.
+CBL is a phytocannabinoid, which means it occurs naturally in the plant and is found primarily in the cannabis flower.
 Marijuana and hemp plants naturally have trace amounts of CBL that form when the plant is exposed to UV light.

 Cannabis plants don’t create CBL directly as part of their life cycle, but that doesn’t make it any less natural.
-In fact, THC and CBD, the primary cannabinoids in cannabis plants, are really derivatives of another cannabinoid — cannabigerol (CBG).
-All of these cannabinoids are naturally occurring.
+In fact, THC and CBD, the two cannabinoids found abundantly in cannabis plants, are really derivatives of another cannabinoid — cannabigerol (CBG).
+All of these various cannabinoids are naturally occurring.

 How Is CBL Made?

-Unlike mainstream cannabinoids like THC and CBD, CBL isn’t manufactured and processed into consumable products yet.
-Virtually all CBL that gets synthesized is used for research purposes.
+Unlike mainstream cannabinoids like THC and CBD, CBL isn’t manufactured and processed into consumable CBL products yet.
+Virtually all CBL that gets synthesized is used for research purposes to look into its therapeutic qualities.

 In nature, CBL is formed when cannabichromene or CBC is broken down by ultraviolet light or heat.
 This formation mechanism means that older cannabis plants generally have higher concentrations of CBL than young plants, but overall the amount is still minuscule.